espocrm/documentation/docs/administration/bpm.md

 ### Manipulating

-A Process can be **stopped manually** by a user who has 'edit' access to the Process.
+A Process can be **stopped manually** by a user who has edit access to that Process.
 You can do it from the dropdown menu next to the *Edit* button.

 It's possible to **manually reject or interrupt** pending and active flow nodes.
 You can do it from the *Log* panel on the Process detail view in the dropdown menu of a specific Flow Node.
-Note that in some cases, after rejecting a Flow Node the Process becomes suspended and won't ever end by itself.
+Note that in some cases after rejecting a Flow Node the Process becomes suspended and won't ever end by itself.
 You will need to either manually stop it or start a flow from any node to continue executing.

 It's possible to **manually start a flow from any element** of an already started Process.
 You need to click on a specific flowchart element on the Process detail view and then click the button *Start flow from here*.